jevarlec/EPICS-major-mode/README.md

 ### Assisted Database Navigation

-Implemented right now: You can follow the link fields if they point to a record.
+You can follow the link fields if they point to a record.
 This provides quick navigation between linked records.
 For now this feature is limited and cannot navigate between files.

 ## Customization

 You can modify settings by using Emacs customization interface (`M-x Customize`) and search string "epics".
 These are the available settings:

 * `epics-indent-spaces` - How many spaces should the indentation engine do when indenting.
 Default value is 4.
 * `epics-path-to-base` - Where the base/ folder is located.
-If set to "env", then epics-mode will attempt to get the path from environment variable 'EPICS_BASE'.
-Please note that you have to use double quotes when modifying this setting and that you have to run `M-x epics-mode` after any changes.
-Default value is "env".
+If set to "From environment variable", then epics-mode will attempt to get the path from environment variable 'EPICS_BASE'.
+Other choice is to provide a directory.
+Please note that you have to run `M-x epics-mode` after any changes.
+Default value is "From environment variable".

 ## Using the Help Buffer